 - Taken orally and swallowed.

-- Crushed into a powder then mixed into water, honey or oil.
+- Crushed into small bits then mixed into water, honey or oil.

 - Boiled in water to make tea.

 - Oil is made from the black seeds and then the oil is drunk or applied onto the skin.

 Most, if not all, herbal remedies involving black seed include having it with honey in some form or another.